Moderate Minimalism

 I am Ersin Çine from İzmir, Türkiye.

-I learn, teach and research in a university in order to feed my mind and stomach.
+I learn, teach, and research at a university in order to feed my mind and stomach.

 This short list is a reminder for myself and perhaps a call for you: